Vossloh (ETR:VOS) Given a €42.00 Price Target at Jefferies Financial Group

-Vossloh (ETR:VOS – Get Rating) received a €42.00 ($45.16) price objective from Jefferies Financial Group in a research note issued on Friday, Borsen Zeitung reports.
-Jefferies Financial Group’s price objective would indicate a potential upside of 10.53% from the stock’s previous close.
+Vossloh (ETR:VOS – Get Rating) received a €42.00 ($45.16) target price from equities researchers at Jefferies Financial Group in a report issued on Thursday, Borsen Zeitung reports.
+Jefferies Financial Group’s price objective would indicate a potential upside of 18.48% from the stock’s previous close.

 Vossloh AG manufactures and markets rail infrastructure products and services worldwide.
 It operates through three divisions: Core Components, Customized Modules, and Lifecycle Solutions.
 The Core Components division develops, produces, and markets rail fastening systems for light-rail, heavy-haul, and high-speed lines, as well as urban transport.